 Why You’ll Love This Purple Carrot Salad

 It is very hard to walk past large purple carrots and not stop to admire them.
 I was at a market I don’t usually go to, and I strolled past an organic grocer that had these stunning and vibrant purple carrots.
-They literally stopped me in my tracks, and it was begging me to make a salad out of it.

 The coarse exterior and the deep violet colours inspired me to find other ingredients to complement the produce.
 I didn’t even ask what colour it was inside as I was too excited to get home to make a salad.